Ditch the DEET. Ward off mosquitoes, ticks, and other pests with a natural insect repellant: Cistus incanus.

 Many people are wary of using DEET.
 And for good reason.

 DEET is the common name for N,N-Diethyl-m-toluamide.
+To be clear, N,N-Diethyl-m-toluamide is not a natural insect repellant.
 (If you think “Cistus incanus” is hard to say, try saying “N,N-Diethyl-m-toluamide” three times.)
 Developed by the U.S. Army, DEET has been used as an insect repellent since 1946.
 The chemical repels mosquitoes and other insects by preventing them from landing on skin or clothes.

 A 20th century study conducted on Everglades National Park employees found that 25% of the subjects had negative health effects after exposure to DEET.
 Effects included rashes, skin irritation, numb or burning lips, nausea, headaches, dizziness, and difficulty concentrating.